George MacDonald Fraser

-George MacDonald Fraser (2 April 1925 – 2 January 2008) was a Scottish author and screenwriter.
+George MacDonald Fraser (2 April 1925 – 2 January 2008) was a British author and screenwriter.
 He is best known for a series of works that featured the character Flashman.
 Over the course of his career he wrote eleven novels and one short-story collection in the Flashman series of novels, as well as non-fiction, short stories, novels and screenplays—including those for the James Bond film Octopussy, The Three Musketeers (along with both its sequels) and an adaptation of his own novel Royal Flash.

 Biography

 Fraser was born in Carlisle, England, on 2 April 1925, son of medical doctor William Fraser and nurse Annie Struth, née Donaldson.
 Both his parents were Scottish.
 It was his father who passed on to Fraser his love of reading, and a passion for his Scottish heritage.

 Fraser was educated at Carlisle Grammar School and Glasgow Academy; he later described himself as a poor student due to "sheer laziness".
 This meant that he was unable to follow his father's wishes and study medicine.